 — Are you looking to gain new skills and learn from STEM professionals?
-Our Discovery Stream offers youth the opportunity to dive deeper into STEM through a 3 week workshop series.
+Our Discovery Stream offers youth the opportunity to dive deeper into STEM through a workshop series.

 Build the unique skills & confidence needed to prepare you for the career of your dreams

 Get a head-start and gain the unique skills and confidence you need to succeed in your dream industry.

 Teaching by leading experts across a variety of traditional and non-traditional STEM-disciplines

 Focused programming led by experts in the field from national and globally-renowned organizations.

 Program flexibility allows you to participate in multiple discovery streams or join the Mentorship Program

 Our discovery stream is all about experimentation!
 Apply for multiple discovery streams to discover what field is right for you and hop into our Mentorship Program so we can pair you with a mentor in that field.
 New discovery streams will be added throughout the year.